high-dimensional-statistics/high-dimensional-statistics.github.io/about.md

 title:     "About"
 ---

 Hey, 👋🏼!
-My name is Wessel.
+Our names are Wessel and Jiri.
-I am a PhD student at the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge.
+We are both PhD students in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge.

-You can find my personal website [here](http://wesselb.github.io).
+You can find Wessel's personal website [here](http://wesselb.github.io).

+Jiri's Google scholar profile page is [here](https://scholar.google.com/citations?user=Jp7hKlAAAAAJ).